Visiting Giethoorn Netherlands: 6 Facts You Need to Know

 After seeing all the beautiful photographs of Giethoorn Netherlands I really wanted to make an effort to visit this dutch village.
 The “Venice of Holland” looked so magical and storybook.
 I loved the idea of seeing thatched roof homes, the lovely gardens in each yard, and of course float through the canals of the Netherlands.
 We picked a beautiful day on our holiday visit in Amsterdam; the 3rd week in May; a perfect time to visit Giethoorn.
 As with some of our experiences when traveling I try not to do too much research or look at too many photographs of the place we are going, so that I can still have some surprises.
-So here are 6 facts you need to know when visiting Giethoorn Netherlands.
+So here are 6 facts you need to know when visiting Giethoorn Netherlands on a day trip.

 Number One: History of Giethoorn

 To write this article I wanted to give a little little history on the Giethoorn area.
 However, double checking on what our guides told us I found some conflicting information.
 In some articles there is a claim that the area was first founded by Franciscan monks in the 13th century.
 Other articles claim it was Mediterranean fugitives who first settled the area of Giethoorn.